Will Automation Make Us More Human Centric?

-Yet, automation is the workplace might not be all doom and gloom, depending on how we look at it.
+Yet, automation in the workplace might not be all doom and gloom, depending on how we look at it.
 Rather than viewing automation through the lens of robots replacing humans, it could be more productive and beneficial to see view increased automation as a great potential for collaboration and growth.
-In fact, automation could conceivably boost the independent workforce, making the professional landscape more human centric than ever.
+In fact, automation could conceivably boost the independent workforce, making the professional landscape more human-centric than ever.

 Here are some key ways that automation can help us nurture the human side of the workplace, making room for a future that is both efficient and innovative.

 Automation can give us more hours in the day.

 Managing daily tasks can be incredibly consuming, and as many businesses know, ticking boxes and making sure everything is in order can take away from time spent working together.
 Implementing automation in the workplace can give you more wiggle room, as it can be an effective way to optimize workflow management by helping teams remain on top of tasks and automatically organizing important information.
 In addition to making sure things go smoothly internally, automation can also help manage and even improve your customer relations.
 Not only can a chatbot be available 24/7, but it can also learn from the information given to them by your consumers, thus becoming more personalized and able to meet specific customer needs in the future.

 Automation can help us shift our focus to creativity.